Sunday, December 18, 2022

 But ask any kid in Junior High if he wants to be seen as peculiar and you'll understand the level of maturity held by the Israelites some three centuries after Moses.
 The Israelites didn't want to be peculiar, they wanted to fit in like everybody else.
 So about 360 years after escaping the tyranny of the pharaoh in Egypt, all the elders of Israel went before the prophet Samuel and told him they wanted to have a king like all the other nations.
 Samuel was perturbed and took this to the Lord, who told Samuel the people could have their king if that's what they wanted, but from then on things were really gonna suck.
 It's all there in 1st Samuel 8: 4-20.
 The elders said they didn't care, they wanted a king anyway, "that we may be like all the nations."

 So that's what they got.
 All governmental control of the the people -authority that had previously been entrusted to God alone- was now in the hands of one man, Saul, the nation of Israel's first earthly king.
-So now Saul was the whole megillah: judge, lawgiver, the king all rolled into one.
+So now Saul was the whole megillah: judge, lawgiver, and the king all rolled into one.
 As all of history has shown us, no man who has ever held such unchecked power has ever exercised it justly.
 Israel suffered under their kings, as did every European nation since, all the way up until 1776, when the god-fearing American colonists decided to go back to their Godly roots.

 Now, the Founders realized that if they were to simulate a godly government where the power was held by the legislature, the judicial, and the executive, they were going to have to split those powers up between three separate groups because, as John Adams observed, men were not angels and could not be trusted to rule justly as God always does.